 How common are mental health problems?
 How long do people wait to access therapy for depression and anxiety?
 Do mental health services work for everyone?
 How much is spent on mental health services?Jump to full report >>

 2% of survey respondents had ever experienced bipolar disorder.
 0.7% had experienced psychotic disorder in the past year.
-4.4% screened positive for post-traumatic stress disorder.
+4.4% of respondents screened positive for post-traumatic stress disorder.

 Just over 5% of survey respondents reported having had suicidal thoughts in the past year.